raysas/epidemic-data-analysis/README.md

 ])
 ```

+result:

+- `year`: ISO week year
+- `week`: ISO week number
+- `weeklyCases`: total number of cases worldwide in that week
+- `weeklyDeaths`: total number of deaths worldwide in that week
+- `weekly14DayIncidence`: average 14-day incidence rate worldwide in that week
+- `correlationEstimate`: estimate of correlation between cases and deaths in that week

+#### 3.6 Query 6: collect the 14-day incidence rate worldwide per day for these 2 dates, group by country

+**about**: collecting the 14-day incidence rate worldwide per day for the earliest and latest dates in the dataset, grouped by country
+**how?**: using mongodb queries to find the earliest and latest dates, then colelcting the incidence rates for those dates across all entries (one entry per country in a day actually)
+**aim**: get a snapshot of the incidence rates at the start and end of the dataset, useful for comparing how the situation has evolved over time across countries.
+It's actually interesting if one wants to test significance of change between 2 dates, while this might not be ideal in this dataset (doesnt span over a long period of time), the idea od performing statistical analysis still holds (boxplots and comparisons)

 ```js
 // 5) collect the 14-day incidence rate worldwide per day for these 2 dates, group by country earliest_date=db.worldwide_cases.find().sort({ date: 1 }).limit(1).next()